Drone pilot makes US rescind no-fly zones around unmarked, moving ICE vehicles

 Key Takeaways

-• The replacement NOTAM FDC 6/2824 (Apr 15) strips the flight prohibition and criminal penalties but retains language allowing federal agents to seize or destroy drones deemed a “credible threat” – without requiring public disclosure of completed risk assessments.
+• Replacement NOTAM FDC 6/2824 drops the prohibition and criminal charges but retains federal authority to seize or destroy drones deemed a threat, leaving a chilling effect intact per EFF.

 Hacker News Comment Review